seguinleo/WindowsBestPractices/README.md

 * Prefer [Firefox](https://www.mozilla.org/en-US/firefox/new/) to Chrome for privacy reasons, configure it to block third-party cookies and use HTTPS only
 * Install [uBlock Origin](https://ublockorigin.com/) extension for blocking ads and trackers.
 Avoid any other adblockers and try to limit the number of installed extensions
 * Use a custom DNS (DoH, in Windows settings) like [Quad9](https://www.quad9.net) or [Mullvad](https://mullvad.net/fr/help/dns-over-https-and-dns-over-tls/) rather than that of the local provider for security and privacy reasons
-* The only free VPN that I recommend is [ProtonVPN](https://protonvpn.com) for privacy reasons.
-The best paid VPN, in my opinion, is [Mullvad](https://mullvad.net) for the same reasons
+* A good free VPN that I recommend is [ProtonVPN](https://protonvpn.com/) for privacy reasons.
+Or a paid VPN like [Mullvad](https://mullvad.net/en) for the same reasons
-* Enable BitLocker on your laptop to encrypt drive data and secure your files (Right click on a drive - Enable BitLocker).
-BitLocker does not have a significant impact on performance
+* Enable BitLocker on your laptop to encrypt drive data and secure your files (Right click on a drive - Enable BitLocker)
 > [!WARNING]
 > Be sure to back up the BitLocker recovery key to a cloud or an external drive!
 * Use [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) to control all your RGB components through a single software.
 Thus, we avoid software like Razer Synapse, ASUS Aura or MSI Dragon Center which use resources in the background
+* Going further, you can think about overclocking and undervolting your GPU, but be sure of what you are doing.
+Personally I use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and [Kombustor](https://msikombustor.com/) to test the stability of my system.
+I consider that a GPU seems stable if its temperature does not exceed 85°C/185°F and that Kombustor does not detect **any** artifacts in at least 10 minutes

 ## 🎉Conclusion
 That's it!
 Your PC should be faster and more efficient.
 I recommend reinstalling Windows every year, taking care to make backups.
 I advise against other manipulations which could damage the system (custom ISO, PowerShell scripts, Internet connection optimizer... these are scams).